Running the Game

 While each of the players will have a small pile of dice in front of them, you never need to roll dice for any reason.
 You can call for the players to make Reaction and Luck rolls in response to the world, but your choices aren’t guided by fate as theirs are.

 However, you may want to roll a die to arbitrate storytelling decisions.
 This especially helps when you want to remain truly even-handed with regard to the players.
 Which Action does the threat take and who does it strike?
 Would the security guard be carrying a gun, or did they leave it behind?
-In such cases, you can roll a die in the same manner as you flip a coin, or you can call for a player to roll a Luck check—no explanation needed.
+In such cases, you can roll a die in the same manner as you flip a coin, or you can call for a player to make a Luck roll—no explanation needed.

 Players Choose Actions